 In 51st State you would produce resources to power other cards for more effects.
 It was a neat system, if a little fiddly.
 Alien Artifacts was pushed as a 4x game, but what it does is streamline the fiddliness of 51st State into a very fast playing game with clever resource management.

-Opening the box you find a very nice and functional insert full of decks of cards, some player sheets for the various factions in the game and score markers.
+Opening the box you find a very nice and functional insert full of decks of cards.
+There are some player sheets for the various factions in the game and score markers.
 The player sheets are instantly recognisable to veterans of Imperial Settlers and 51st State.
 They see players placing cards to one of three slots on the left initially, before moving them into their 'empire' on the right.